Worthington Reading Room

 As the hub of the Library, the Computer Commons is a technologically rich environment with 30 computers, scanners and printers.
 The computers have standard and non-standard university software programs.

 Three collaboration rooms seat a maximum of 4-6 occupants each.
 Each room is equipped with computer projectors for multimedia creation and presentation.
-The ATP Room is named in honor of Aircraft Technical Publishers.
+Of note, the ATP Room (Room 207) is named in honor of Aircraft Technical Publishers.

 Group Study Rooms

-We have 12 private study rooms available for individuals or groups to work together in a limited fashion due to social distancing.
+We have 11 private study rooms available for individuals or for small groups to work together in a limited fashion due to social distancing.

 Reserving a Room